yash11-coder/Birthday-wisher/README.md

 You need to allow less secure app access if it for Gmail or  you need to generate a password if it is of Yahoo (If you have any doubts regarding this please mail me)

 You can automate this program by running it everyday by placing it on a cloud server (like pythonanywhere)

+In letter_template foldeer you will see some text files.
+In all those files replace the last line with your name